antheas/docker_mlflow/README.md

 # Docker MLflow: A docker script which sets up an all-in-one MLflow server

+> Update: there's a new version of mlflow that supports a built-in artifact server.
+> However, it is currently bugged.
+When using a local directory, the web ui artifact
+> browser doesn't work and when using a proxy with NGINX, the client sets the
+> artifact URI port to None.
+> It also doesn't create the default experiment.

+> When it's stable this repository will be updated to use the built-in server.

 A docker-compose setup that sets up a backend MLflow server (sqlite) and artifact store (SFTP) on the directories you specify.
 An nginx proxy is provided which adds HTTP Basic Auth with SSL and the sFTP